 Small Business Funding

-Q. Could you walk through some options for businesses that can't fund solely on the friends/family model but aren't yet mature enough to be getting bank loans?
-How can they cross that "valley of death?"
-What are some pros and cons to the different options?
+Q. Would you describe some options for businesses that need funding, but aren't yet mature enough to be getting bank loans?

 A. Funding a business is a nontrivial topic.
 A thorough discussion would take much more space than we have here.
 However, we will endeavor to provide an overview that we hope will help start you thinking.